2026 Kia EV6 Refresh: What's New

 | GT (performance) | $61,200 | $62,000 | +$800 |

-The pricing bumps are modest for the content added.
-The GT-Line AWD at $50,700 now includes equipment that previously required option packages at higher cost.
+I think the bumps are fair for the content added.
+The GT-Line AWD at $50,700 now includes gear that used to cost extra in option packages.

 How it fits in the market

-The EV6 faces sharpened competition in 2026.
-The Chevy Equinox EV at $34,000 undercuts it significantly, and the Tesla Model Y RWD at $44,990 is a direct cross-shop.
-The EV6's 800-volt charging architecture remains the strongest technical differentiator at this price range, and the updated GT-Line trim's equipment makes the value case easier to make than it was a year ago.
+Competition has gotten fierce.
+The Chevy Equinox EV at $34,000 badly undercuts it, and the Tesla Model Y RWD at $44,990 is a straight cross-shop.
+The EV6's answer is still that 800-volt charging — nothing in this price range refills faster — and the updated GT-Line's equipment makes the value pitch easier than it was a year ago.
+Leases are running around $319/mo for 36 months through May; the current numbers live in my May 2026 lease deals roundup.

 From the Buying Guide